 - Requires More Time – Participatory management also requires longer time in the decision-making process.
 Since different opinions have arisen analyzing their likely effects certainly takes more time to finalize.

 - Misuse of Authority – As discussed above participatory management also involves sharing the authority.
-In case of enough authority is given to employees and the manager does not closely look at their actions – there might they misuse the given authority.
+In case enough authority is given to employees and the manager does not closely look at their actions – might they misuse the given authority.

 Tips To Create Participative Management

 So far we discussed participative management, its objectives, types, importance, and pros/cons.
 If you want to create a participative working environment following strategies may be helpful.